 Five Dock comprises 12.3% of the Council area and is dominated by impervious cover, followed by tree canopy, plantable space, and unplantable space.
 Public land in the suburb is comprised primarily of road reserves.
-Compared to all suburbs, Five Dock has a higher average proportion of impervious cover (average = 56.19%) and tree canopy (average = 19.98%), and a lower proportion of plantable space (average = 16.13%) and unplantable space (average = 7.70%).
-More than a third of the suburb is covered by tree canopy, with almost all of this canopy falling on private rather than public land (30.47% versus 2.60%), making the suburb highly vulnerable to canopy loss from urban in-fill.
-Approximately 2 rugby union fields' worth of potential plantable space occurs in this suburb, though less than half occurs on public land (~ 0.2 fields' worth).
+Compared to all suburbs, Five Dock has a higher than average proportion of impervious cover (average = 56.19%) and unplantable space (average = 7.70%), but a lower than average proportion of tree canopy (average = 19.98%), and plantable space (average = 16.13%).
+Less than 20% of the suburb is covered by tree canopy, with more of this canopy falling on private than public land (9.11% versus 6.51%), making the suburb vulnerable to canopy loss should urban in-fill occur.
+Approximately 46.5 rugby union fields' worth of potential plantable space occurs in this suburb, though less than half occurs on public land (~ 19 fields' worth).